MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-bw/application-setup-and-connect.md

 # SAP Business Warehouse Application Server

 >[!NOTE]
->The SAP Business Warehouse Application Server connector is now certified for SAP BW/4HANA as of June 2020.
+>The SAP Business Warehouse (BW) Application Server connector is now certified for SAP BW/4HANA as of June 2020.

 ## Summary